 Agali beach - credits: Stefano Zaccaria/Shutterstock.com

-The most beautiful beach on the island of Folegandros is located in Agali.
+The most beautiful sandy beach on the island of Folegandros is located in Agali.
 There, you will have the opportunity to enjoy countless hours of swimming in crystal clear waters.

-Agali is one of the most tourist-favorite beaches.
+Agali is one of the most tourist-favorite beaches in Greece.
 It is located on the south side of the island and can be accessed by road or by tourist boats from Karavostasi.
 In the area of Agali, you will find taverns and rooms for rent.
 Nearby beaches with a distance of only 10 minutes, are Fira and Galifos, the latter of which is located on the way to Agios Nikolaos.

 Kolimbithres beach - credits: Bill Anastasiou/Shutterstock.com